DiodDan/Database-Design-Project/README.md

     ### Table `warehouse_items` contains information about items that are present in the warehouse.
 It is connected to `warehouses` and `items` tables by foreign keys `warehouse_id` and `item_id`.
 We made it a separate table because one warehouse can contain multiple items.

 # Database Schema
+### Full-fledged scheme of the database on which the working prototype was created in the future.
 ![img.png](./assets/images/Schema.png)
 ![postgres@localhost.png](./assets/images/postgres@localhost.png)
 # Entity Relationship Diagram
+### This digram shows the relationship between entities using Chen's notation.
 ![img.png](./assets/images/ERD.png)

 # Database Normalization
+During the design of the database, we followed these steps:
+## 1. First Normal Form (1NF):
+### Atomic Value:
+#### Each cell in the table must contain only a single value, and that value must be atomic, i.e., it cannot be divided further.
+### Unique Column Names:
+#### Each column in a table must have a unique name.
+This ensures clarity and avoids ambiguity.
+### No Repeating Groups:
+#### No Repeating Groups: Each column should have a single value corresponding to each row.
+Avoid repeating groups or arrays in a single column.
+## 2. Second Normal Form (2NF):
+### Meets 1NF:
+#### The table must be in first normal form.
+### No Partial Dependencies:
+#### Each non-prime attribute (i.e., not part of any candidate key) must be fully functionally dependent on the entire primary key, not just part of it.
+This means that every attribute in the table must be functionally dependent on the primary key.
+## 3. Third Normal Form (3NF):
+###  Meets 2NF:
+#### The table must already be in second normal form.
+### No Transitive Dependencies:
+#### There should be no transitive dependencies.
+This means that no non-prime attribute should be dependent on another non-prime attribute.
+Every non-prime attribute must be directly dependent on the primary key.
+## In summary:
+### 1NF:
+#### Make sure every cell has a single value, columns have unique names, and avoid repeating groups.
+### 2NF:
+#### Ensure it meets 1NF and there are no partial dependencies, meaning every attribute is fully dependent on the primary key.
+### 3NF:
+#### Ensure it meets 2NF and there are no transitive dependencies, meaning every non-prime attribute is directly dependent on the primary key.